mikabba/croce-ritmica/README.md

 - Improve mobile responsiveness
 - Add automated tests for rhythm-generation and answer-checking logic
 - Consider migrating runtime data to SQLite or MySQL for larger deployments

+## License and Usage

+This project is not released under an open-source license.

+The source code is made publicly visible for portfolio review, technical evaluation and demonstration purposes only.

+Copying, modifying, redistributing, hosting, selling, sublicensing or creating derivative works based on this project is not permitted without prior written permission from the author.

+Copyright (c) 2026 Michele Abbaticchio.
+All rights reserved.